devprashant9/backend-nodejs/README.md

   5. both cases fires a `event on writeStream` by the ir respective names
   6. to handle error we need to manually register `error` event because `pipe` cannot handle it
   7. use `pipeline` from `stream` to handle error as well

+- Other common types of Streams
+  1. Duplex => Readable + Writable
+  2. Transform => Output from 1st Becomes Input for 2nd
+  3. Pass Through => Special Transform